Social entrepreneurship often gets mentioned as a concept, but it is rare to come across entrepreneurs who went ahead and set sail on their journey.

 L'équipe fondatrice d'OUNI

-“We wanted to create a site that would demonstrate that it is possible to change our approach to agriculture and make it more ecological, fair and closer to the consumer.”
+“We wanted to create a site to show that it is possible to farm in a more ecological and fair manner that brings agriculture closer to the consumer.”

 Pit Reichert, Terra